andrewvanovernl/Sphere-effect/README.md

-Sphere effect made with threejs
+Interactive, scrollable, and moveable sphere effect made with threejs